neura-sx/graphene-book/test/BSIP14.md

 * The price of AM is determined by the registrar who has originally registered a given account.
 When registering a new account, the registrar sets the future price of AM in terms of percentage of `MI`.

 * The split between the registrar and the referrer is defined by the registrar, as we have it now.

-* There is no vesting on cash-backs related to AM sales.

 Let's consider two examples to illustrate how it works:
 ### Example I